chuckmilam/create-ks-iso/README.md

 #### Whole-Disk Encryption
 The RHEL 8 STIG introduced the *de facto* requirement that [all system partitions are encrypted](https://www.stigviewer.com/stig/red_hat_enterprise_linux_8/2021-06-14/finding/V-230224), unless *"...there is a documented and approved reason for not having data-at-rest encryption...."*

+The RHEL 9 STIG took this a step further, making [data-at-rest encryption a CAT I / HIGH Severity STIG finding](https://www.stigviewer.com/stig/red_hat_enterprise_linux_9/2023-09-13/finding/V-257879).
+The exception where *"...there is a documented and approved reason for not having data-at-rest encryption, this requirement is Not Applicable."* is still present.

-Again, anecdotally, it is easier to comply with the STIG check than try to argue with an inspector or auditor about just what *"documented and approved"* means.
+Again, anecdotally, it is easier to comply with the STIG check than try to debate an inspector or auditor over just what *"documented and approved"* means.

 Without a method to provide the encryption key/passphrase to unlock system partitions, the system will hang at boot waiting for the passphrase to be typed in at the console.
-If each individual partition is encrypted, then a passphrase must be entered for every one.
+If each individual partition is encrypted, then a passphrase must be entered for every partition.
 This project provides a method of "baking in" the keyfile to auto-decrypt the system partitions without the need to set up a clevis/tang environment.
 By encrypting the LVM physical volume instead of the logical volumes, resize operations can occur while leaving disk encryption in place.

 ## Requirements
 * A Linux system.
 RHEL/CentOS, Ubuntu, and WSL have all been tested successfully, but primary focus has been on Red Hat-derived distributions.
 System should have these packages installed: